oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     ```

     This will display all the rows in the table currently without details about shows.
+    You should see  "id":1, "id":2, and "id":3 if you scroll through the output.

 4. Read data for a specific user using the GraphQL query `Stream($streamId: Int)`